jessefurmanek/where_in_chicago/README.md

 Where_in_Chicago
 ================

-Quick webapp that tells a user what neighborhood in Chicago they are currently in
+Quick webapp that tells a user which Chicago neighborhood they're currently located in.

+Latest update uses Leaflet+MapBox+OpenStreetMap, and neighborhood data from the City of Chicago.